krag-harsh/cache_simulator/README.md

-# cache_simulator
+# Cache Simulator
  A simple program written for my computer organization assignment.

  This code shows how searching and loading of 3 different kind of cache work.

  It can be runned as a simple python program.

-## In level 2 i tried to simulate how searching is done in level 2 cache.
+## In level 2 I tried to simulate how searching is done in level 2 cache.